Canoeing The Little Missinaibi River: Days 9 & 10 – From Crooked Lake To Missanabie to Toronto Via Healey Bay

 • It is a lounge with a large TV screen; the Blue Jays were on when we visited.

-• Also attached to it is an LCBO outlet – i.e. a place you can buy bottled alcohol to take away.
+• Also attached to it is an LCBO outlet – i.e. a place where you can buy bottled alcohol to take away.

 • There may also have been a small tuck shop there which sells sundries like cigarettes and pop and chips.